Chinese law: Origin

+Time Periods

+The concept of state oversight persisted throughout the imperial period, into the republican period, and can still be seen acting today.

 Unlike many other major civilizations where written law was held in honor and often attributed to divine origin, law in early China was viewed in purely secular terms, and its initial appearance was greeted with hostility by Confucian thinkers as indicative of a serious moral decline, a violation of human morality, and even a disturbance of the total cosmic order.
 Historically, the people's awareness and acceptance of ethical norms was shaped far more by the pervasive influence of custom and usage of property and by inculcating moral precepts than by any formally enacted system of law.
-Early emperors however embraced the Legalist ideal as a way of exerting control over their large and growing territory and population.
-This process was integrated with traditional Chinese beliefs in the cosmic order, holding that correct behavior was behavior consonant with the appropriate responses set by fǎ.
+Early emperors embraced the Legalist ideal as a way of exerting control over their large, growing territory and population.
+This process was integrated with traditional Chinese beliefs in the cosmic order.
+Behavior fitting within the responses set by fǎ was the correct behavior.
 Xíng states the potential costs to the individual of exceeding them and imposes penalties for these actions.

-The imperial period was characterized mainly by the concept of law as serving the state, a means of exerting control over the citizenry.
-In the late Qing dynasty there were efforts to reform the law codes mainly by importing German codes with slight modifications.
-This effort continued and was amplified in the republican period resulting in the Provisional Constitution of 1912 which included the idea of equality under the law, rights for women, and broader rights for citizens vis-à-vis the government.
-The onset of the communist period at first rolled back the development of individual rights with the primary concept of law returning to that of a tool of the state.
-After the Cultural Revolution devastated the ranks of intellectuals and legal professionals, it took until 1982 for the idea of individual rights to reemerge as a significant influence on Chinese law.
+The imperial period was characterized mainly by the concept of law serving the state as a means of exerting control over the citizenry.
+In the late Qing dynasty there were efforts to reform the law codes by importing German codes with slight modifications.
+This continuous effort was amplified in the republican period resulting in the Provisional Constitution of 1912 which included the idea of equality under the law, rights for women, and broader rights for citizens in regard to the government.
+The onset of the communist period rolled back the development of individual rights with the primary concept of law returning to that of a tool of the state.
+The Cultural Revolution devastated the ranks of intellectuals and legal professionals.
+It took until 1982 for the idea of individual rights to reemerge as a significant influence on Chinese law.